Time Without Consequence: Songs used in media

 The songs "Orange Sky" (S1 E5 - "English, Fitz or Percy") and "Home" (S2 E16 – "Chicago") have both featured in the Fox television series Prison Break.

-"All My Days" was featured during the closing moments of "The Cold Turkey", the third episode of the fourth, and final, season of The O.C..
+"All My Days" was featured during the closing moments of "The Cold Turkey", the third episode of the fourth season of The O.C..
 "Orange Sky" was featured on The O.C.s first soundtrack, Music from the OC: Mix 1.
 "All My Days" was featured in the Syfy series Stargate Universe, in episode 13, "Faith".
 The song was featured in the film Away We Go, which Murdoch also provided the soundtrack for, and was the title song in Real Steel.
 It played over the ending of season 1 episode 11 of Selfie.
 It was also featured in the Sprint Girl commercial for the Samsung Galaxy S III Unlimited Edition by Sprint Nextel.

 "Breathe" was featured in a 2008 commercial for the Nissan Titan.
 "Breathe" was also featured on the show Stargate Universe, in the episode "Air, Part 3" and in Continuum third season episode "Minute Changes".